Francisco de Paula García Peláez

 Francisco de Paula García y Peláez (April 2, 1785 – January 25, 1867) was a Guatemalan historian and economist who served as Archbishop of Guatemala from 1845 until his death.

 As a historian, García Peláez was commissioned to write histories of colonial Central America.
 His 1852 three-volume publication, Memoirs for the History of the Ancient Kingdom of Guatemala (Memorias para la Historia del Antiguo Reino de Guatemala), focused on Guatemala's colonial era.
 The work aimed to emphasize the destructive effects of colonial exploitation on indigenous populations and challenge the legacy of colonial policies.

 Early life and education

 García Peláez was born in San Juan Sacatepéquez to a modest Ladino family.
-Despite their limited resources, his family ensured he received an strong education.
+Despite their limited resources, his family ensured he received a strong education.
 He was introduced to the study of Latin language by his paternal uncle, Don Domingo Garcia de Salas, and entered the priesthood during the early years of the independence movement and aligned himself with liberal ideals.
 García Peláez studied civil and canon law at the Universidad de San Carlos de Guatemala, earning a doctorate of theology in 1819.
 For the late colonial period, he was moderately liberal, and he advanced in the clergy through his intelligence and strong sense of duty.